 - The “header corrupt” messages that show up when running self-extractors could be because your system has been infected by various virus programs.
 Here, particular emphasis is placed on the CIH virus as a cause of this error.
 CIH virus is a highly destructive Microsoft Windows virus that renders your system vulnerable and overwrites important information on your infected system.
 It may go as far as destroying your system BIOS.
 The CIH virus is the most common cause of this error in a great number of executables files, such as self-extracting Zip files.

 - Besides, self-extractors can become corrupted when an error is introduced to the file during the process of downloads, for instance, noise from phone lines.
 It could also be because of an interruption from the internet when you are downloading the program.

 - The header error can also occur due to the sudden shutdown of your system as a result of power failure.
 When you are still in the process of extracting or uncompressing your zip file and a system shutdown interrupts it, you may not be able to access the file when next you try to extract it.

 Part 2: How to Fix 7-zip Header Error

 The problem of opening your zip files with 7-zip can be resolved if you attempt using another free compression software in place of 7-zip.
 There are many other compression software available online for free; 7-zip is not the only open-source tool out there.
 Some of the best alternatives to 7-zip are briefly introduced below:

-Zipware: This is an excellent file compression software which works on Windows-based systems.
+- Zip wire: This is an excellent file compression software that works on Windows-based systems.
 All major archive formats are supported by Zipware for both small and large files.
 You can as well perform your compression functions directly from Windows Explorer.